EriksKlotins/DV1537_OOP_CPP/README.md

 ### A1: Pointers and memory management

 #### Instructions:
 - Write a program that reads numbers from a file into a buffer.
 - When the end of the file is reached, the program outputs all numbers that are above the average
 - You must store the numbers in a dynamic array and extend the length of the array as needed.

-#### Example:
+#### Example

 ```
 Input: 1 2 3 4 5		Output: 4 5
 Input: 0 0 0 0 1		Output: 1
 Input: 1 1			Output: <nothing is printed>
 ```

 ### A2: Classes